WA Government Architecture Decision Records

 Implementation Examples:

-- Rejected: Automated tools that merge pull requests or deploy without human approval
+- Rejected: Automated tools that merge, release, deploy, alter production state, or delete audit records without human approval

 Strategic Research